Frequently asked questions

 It is important to note the town’s current estimates utilize conservative assumptions on interest rates and other factors.
 For example, the interest rate utilized is 7% vs. the 25-year historical range of 2–5%.
 As we receive updated estimates, a calculator will be published so you can see the impact on your home specifically.

-Why is a new auditorium a priority and how does it benefit the town?
+Why is a new auditorium a priority?

-- Safety & Functionality: We are replacing an outdated 434-seat space that lacks backstage space, dressing rooms, and wings.
-Modernizing the facility eliminates unsafe and undersized spaces and provides classroom and performance space for the 100% of Pollard students who take the performing arts elective.
+- Safety & Functionality: We are replacing an outdated, 434-seat space that lacks backstage space, dressing rooms, and wings.
+Modernizing the facility eliminates challenging-to-use and undersized spaces.

 How can we ensure the project won’t go over budget?